 Per diem rates are based on maximum allowable federal rates for a specific locality.
 Obtain rates at UA Finance Website.

 For Alaska per diem rates, use the daily lodging rate for the Alaskan city.
-A maximum meals and incidentals rate of $52/day is established in six hour increments based on travel time delineated in Part V-Finance and Business Management Chapter 05.02.Accounting and Fiscal Reporting UA Board of Regent's policy.
+A maximum meals and incidentals rate of $60/day.
+See Part V-Finance and Business Management Chapter 05.02.Accounting and Fiscal Reporting UA Board of Regent's policy.

 Equipment is defined as any item which will retain its usefulness beyond one year.
 UAA's threshold for equipment is $5,000.
 F&A (indirect) costs are not charged on equipment.